James & Rachel’s classic country wedding

 James and Rachel booked me primarily for timeless documentary wedding photography but they wanted some posed photos and details of all their decor too.

-So what exactly did James and Rachel do that made a varied and exhaustive set of photos possible?
+So what exactly did James and Rachel do that made a varied set of photos possible?

 Perfectly proportioned photography needs one thing above all else: